21

 Your Jewelry and Airport Security: Do You Wear the Good Gold Stuff?

 What about your jewelry and airport security?
 Can you wear your good stuff?
-And that big costume watch when you go through airport security?
+And what about that big costume jewelry (not gold) watch, when you go through airport security?

 Do you worry that all the gold and platinum in your rings will set off the alarms and get you strip searched in a dingy back room by some Neanderthal with thick, hairy hands?